yabrochika/eztest/docs/archive/PROJECT_API_IMPLEMENTATION.md

 ## Frontend UI Features

-The project includes a complete UI built with React, Next.js, and Shadcn UI components, inspired by the Testiny design system.
+The project includes a complete UI built with React, Next.js, and Radix UI components, inspired by the Testiny design system.

 ### 1. Projects Dashboard (`/projects`)